ghedamat/ghedamat.github.com/_posts/2022-01-10-notes-on-leading-projects.md

 The goal is to ship fast, quickly testing what's being coded and ideally getting the feature in front of real users even before the planned deadline.

+Our role then is to help inform product about where it's safe to cut scope and flag items that could lead to delays and change in timelines.

 ## Feature flags

 I believe in **feature flags vs feature branches**.
 Even if they can make the code a bit messy and require cleanup, in my experience they are a fantastic tool.
 They allow us to have new code be as close as possible to production and avoid the pain of long running branches.